PyGreSQL/PyGreSQL/docs/contents/pg/adaptation.rst

     Elements of arrays and records will also be converted accordingly.

     .. [#int8] int8 is converted to long in Python 2

+    .. [#array] The first element of the array will always be the first element of the Python list, no matter what the lower bound of the PostgreSQL array is.
+The information about the start index of the array (which is usually 1 in PostgreSQL, but can also be different from 1) is ignored and gets lost in the conversion to the Python list.
+If you need that information, you can request it separately with the `array_lower()` function provided by PostgreSQL.

 Adaptation of parameters
 ------------------------